Dushess/PD2map_CapitolSavingsBank/README.md

 b) requirement of proceed to objective 5 above anyway.
 Then Bain needs additional hack for sealing pins lockers and tells us to drill up drums sealing lock.
 This time we breaking also drums' teeths and can go straight to opening without codes.
 Variations about time of alarm triggering is described in voicelines file.
 In case of loud nearly from start (anything below objective 5, I mean before VCS hack is complete and he detects locking system ACTIVATION), after hacking finished he just puts phrase about sealing is active and he needs to be reconnected for last hack (right after report about their vault system stats) and we must drill.

 c) cops can kill the lights in office/customers secton, we might pull it back on.
-And also they might stop our hack by kicking of the PC.
+And also they might stop our hack by kicking off the PC.
 We must restart it + reconnect Bain. (action -> additional 20 seconds of waiting time, like booting up and 4 seconds to reconnect him -> hacking progress bar continues [starts again])

 d) additional gas attack as trap for us.
 Goes in 'safe' to defend areas to (literally) smoke us out.
 That is vault, staff toilets, server/archive room nearby and Office supply room.
 25 seconds then fades in 15 seconds, deals damage all 40 seconds.
 Or more with requirement to remove gas can from the roof/ventilation equipment room near the Storage stairs.
+The door there will be closed in that case, but not by the lock, so lockpick timer also overriden to 0.125 seconds.

 Plan B (Insider asset which costs almost all points/expensive enough) We starting in casing mode